 The program of study involves medical radiation science linked to principles of medical imaging, biological sciences, and ethical and legal aspects of health care to inform and support your clinical practice.

-Over the four years of the course, there will be substantial clinical practice, conducted mostly in clinical centres and hospitals, supplemented by the new three-roomed medical imaging training laboratories and by a clinical placement model that is designed uniquely for the course, with an emphasis on rural and regional hospitals and medical imaging clinics throughout south-west Victoria.
+Over the four years of the course, there will be substantial clinical practice, conducted mostly in clinical centres and hospitals, supplemented by the new three-roomed medical imaging training unit, by a clinical placement model that is designed uniquely for the course, with an emphasis on rural and regional hospitals and medical imaging clinics throughout south-west Victoria.

 Using the latest equipment you will learn basic x-ray techniques before proceeding to more complex medical imaging procedures such as mammography, computed tomography (CT), magnetic resonance imaging (MRI) and ultrasound (U/S).